 e.
 TRADESPEOPLE: The name and phone number of people you employ with whom we may need to liaise: builders, joiners, kitchen fitters, designers or any other representative you authorise.

 f.
-PRODUCTS: Information about products for which we have quoted or sold to you.
+PRODUCTS & SERVICES: Information about products and services quoted for or sold to you.

 g.
 CONVERSATIONS: Summaries of discussions you have with us about our products and services.